 You can also right click the add-on button to upload an image from your computer, start a new text post and more.
 You can configure the button to lead either to your dashboard or your tumblelog when you click it.

-Share on Tumblr [Firefox]
+Share on Tumblr [No Longer Available]

 Share on Tumblr is just like a Tumblr bookmarklet, only in the shape of a nice toolbar button.
 This add-on also makes it possible to add Tumblr posts without having to visit the actual dashboard every time.
 Click the Share on Tumblr button when you want to share something, and create the post right from that window.
 As in the regular dashboard, you can add any kind of post, decide when to publish it, share it on Facebook or Twitter, etc.

 In order to share a photo, click through until the actual file is displayed on your browser, otherwise the add-on won’t catch it.
 If you can’t see the add-on button right away, follow the same instructions as in Tumblr Post.